um-pdavila/acs_docs/docs/services/1-access.rst

 Connecting to CCS Systems from offsite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Triton, Pegasus, and other CCS resources are only available from within the
+Triton, Pegasus, and other IDSC resources are only available from within the
 University’s secure campus networks (wired or SecureCanes wireless).
 To
-access CCS resources while offsite, open a VPN connection first.
-CCS does not
+access IDSC resources while offsite, open a VPN connection first.
+IDSC does not
 administer VPN accounts.

 University of Miami VPN: